ethz-asl/aslam_cv2/README.md

 aslam_cv2
 =========

-Refactored computer vision stuff for the ASL.
+Refactored computer vision algorithms for the ASL.

 Before adding to this library, please read the following pages: